By Jane Jackson, Level 3 TAGteacher

 Here is a snippet from a webinar with Jane that shows an example of how to use the TAGteach approach to teach a specific skill to a novice rider.

-Jane is a Level 2 TAGteacher with many years of experience training horses and teaching riders both children and adults.
+Jane is a Level 3 TAGteacher with many years of experience training horses and teaching riders both children and adults.
 Jane offers positive reinforcement-based training for both horses and riders.
 She offers instruction for children and adults.
-We are grateful to Jane for doing a terrific job of moderating the TAGteach Yahoo group and for finding and sharing new and inventive ways of teaching.
+We are grateful to Jane for doing a terrific job of moderating the TAGteach member discussion forum and for finding and sharing new and inventive ways of teaching.

 Please visit the Bookends Farm website to find out more about Jane.